The Tampa Bay Buccaneers have officially hired offensive coordinator Dirk Koetter as their new head coach, the team announced Friday morning.

 Koetter had similar success with QBs as an offensive coordinator with the Jacksonville Jaguars and Atlanta Falcons.
 Koetter spent 2010 to '12 in Atlanta, and quarterback Matt Ryan posted the top three passing yardage totals in Falcons history in those three years.
 Ryan set a franchise record with 4,719 yards and 32 touchdowns in Koetter's final season.
 Koetter was let go by the Falcons when coach Mike Smith was fired after the 2014 season.

 Koetter spent five seasons in Jacksonville (2007-11) and helped then-quarterback David Garrard post one of the best seasons in team history.
 Garrard threw 18 touchdown passes and only three interceptions in 2007.
-He threw what a then-franchise-record 23 touchdown passes in 2008.
+He threw what was then a franchise-record 23 touchdown passes in 2008.

-Information from ESPN's Michael DiRocco and Jeremy Fowler was used in this report.
+Information from ESPN's Michael DiRocco, Jeremy Fowler and The Associated Press was used in this report.